hatr1ck/ProgrammingBuddiesStarter/README.md

 Q: How close I should stick to the tech stack.

-A: If you want to add new library you should ask others, but if you hate TypeScript or SCSS (lime me), you can just do things in vanilla react/js/css
+A: If you want to add new library you should ask others, but if you hate TypeScript or SCSS for example, you can just do things in vanilla react/js/css

 **WhoAmI:**